JanssenProject/jans/docs/contribute/development.md

   ```
   this command takes few seconds to return.

 Update cacerts of your JRE which is being used by the code workspace.
-For example, if JRE being used my maven is
+For example,
 `/usr/lib/jvm/java-11-amazon-corretto`.
-It will prompt for cert store password.
-The default is `changeit`.
+When running the command below, it will prompt for cert store password.
+Provide
+the correct password.
+The default password is `changeit`.

   ```
   keytool -import -alias janssen2.op.io -keystore /usr/lib/jvm/java-11-amazon-corretto/lib/security/cacerts -file /tmp/httpd.crt